Pembroke Castle Wales

 - You are allowed to bring your dog into the grounds of the castles as long as it is on lead.

 - If you have the time, go for a walk around the outside of the castles which should only about 15-20 minutes at the most.
-You can get some really nice photos of the castle on the outside of the river.
+You can get some really nice photos of the castle on the opposite side of the river.

 - Children under the age of 16 are not allowed into the castle unless accompanied by an adult